andr-ew/brds/README.md

 - its smart about rounding down, so if the pattern ends late and there is no or very little information in the pattern, it will truncate down rather than up
 - set idepenently for seqs 1-3, and global patterns

-consider splitting alt into separate mix & scale pages, for more UI space
-- display truth tables or glyphs on grid for each mix mode

-consider playhead control in place of top/bottom keyboard row
+playhead control
+- when playing
   - mlr style, with cuts & sublooping
 - in async mode
   - every step represents a new note, each step length is different
   - "time" sets the step time, gate time is fixed
 - in sync mode
   - every step is an even division of the bar
   - "time" sets the gate time, step time is fixed

-jf coarse (oct) & fine controls (alt menu, probably on the screen in the mix section)

 sequencing
 - play/pause keys